 Starsiak Hawk and Karen E. Laine, the dynamic daughter-mother Two Chicks and a Hammer team, began rehabbing houses in urban Indianapolis nearly two decades ago.
 The pair kickstarted their well-known business with a house that needed a lot of love.
 After many years and dozens of houses later, mom Karen has retired and left the partnership in the capable hands of her daughter.
 But, thanks to their popular tv show, HGTV’s “Good Bones” and Mina’s break out spinoff HGTV’s “Good Bones: Risky Business,” Mina continues to revolutionize and revitalize the city they love with sustainable architecture.
 One product, SYNLawn’s soy-biobased grass, is a regular in their renovations.

-“We use SYNLawn’s grass in many of our projects because of its design, performance and sustainability features,” says (quote proposed for Mina).
+“We use SYNLawn’s grass in many of our projects because of its design, performance and sustainability features,” says Mina.
 “It’s great this natural choice is also benefiting U.S. soybean growers like the ones here in our home state of Indiana.”

 SYNLawn uses soy protein in adhesives to install their grasses that are also made with a soybean oil-based backing.
 Use of soy and other plant-based materials allow many of SYNLawn’s artificial grasses to qualify for the United States Department of Agriculture Certified Biobased Product Label.
 They displace petroleum and can reduce greenhouse gas emissions.
 The grass stays lush and green without requiring fertilizer, pesticides, mowing or water; a big boon in the neighborhoods where Two Chicks and a Hammer work.

 “We live in these neighborhoods, and we want to revitalize the communities around us,” says Mina.
 “Sustainability is something we strive to think about as much as possible while we’re working to revitalize Indianapolis one property at a time.’”